Healthcare economics: 3 ways to support wound care product choices that improve clinical and financial outcomes

 Many of the clinicians we talked to brought up the importance of educating frontline nurses to help improve product cost-effectiveness.

 For instance, knowing how much product to order can save money, particularly for home healthcare.
-“What it boils down to, is the field clinicians truly have to understand their products and their wear time to know how much they’ll need,” explains Michelle Mullins, System Director of Home Health at AMITA Health and Medline consultant.
-“If you change a product too early, then you’ve basically blown the whole reason you chose that product to begin with.”
+“What it boils down to, is the field clinicians truly have to understand their products and their wear time to know how much they’ll need,” explains Michelle Mullins, System Director of Home Health at AMITA Health.* “If you change a product too early, then you’ve basically blown the whole reason you chose that product to begin with.”

 We have to stay educated about new products to consider.